+For added protection during a severe frontal collision, your Prelude has a Supplemental Restraint System (SRS) with airbags for the driver and a front seat passenger.
 Two indicator lights are also part of your safety system.
-One reminds you to make sure you and your passengers wear your seat belts.
+One reminds you to make sure you and your passengers wear seat belts.
 The other alerts you to a possible problem with your supplemental restraint system (see page 14).

 The seats, head restraints, and door locks also play a role in occupant safety.
-For example, reclining the seat back can decrease the effectiveness of your seat belt.
+For example, reclining the seat-back can decrease the effectiveness of your seat belt.
 Head restraints can help protect your neck and head, especially during rear-end impacts.
 Door locks help keep your doors from being accidentally opened during a crash.
 To get the maximum protection from your occupant protection system, check the following before you drive away:

-- Everyone in the car is wearing a seat belt properly (see page 6). - Both doors are closed and locked (see page 16). - Seat backs are upright (see page 16). - There are no loose items that could be thrown around and hurt someone during a crash or sudden stop (see page 17).
+- Everyone in the car is wearing a seat belt properly (see page 6). - Infants and small children are properly secured in child safety seats (see page 18). - Both doors are closed and locked (see page 16). - Seat-backs are upright (see page 16). - There are no loose items that could be thrown around and hurt someone during a crash or sudden stop (see page 17).